Jim Long (businessman): Crucial Music Corporation (2007–2022)

-Launched in 2007, Crucial Music Corporation (CMC) is one of the first 100% online companies to use the Internet to link independent artists and musicians to those in the music industry who want their songs.
+Launched in 2006, Crucial Music Corporation (CMC) is one of the first 100% online companies to use the Internet to link independent artists and musicians to those in the music industry who want their songs.
 CMC licenses music to radio, television, and film.
 A former OneMusic-Honest Entertainment executive, Tanvi Patel, serves as CEO and partner,(www.crucialmusic.com) while Long serves as chairman.
-CMC is headquartered in Suite 2 of 12035 Ventura Boulevard in Studio City, Los Angeles.
-Many bands and singers have used CMC to record their music for movies, including Owen Chaim, Ronjii, Michael Kisur, The John D'Agostino Band, Curtis Marolt, Erin Reign, Attila, Ron Esposito, Thomas David Grant, Ellery, Shock of Pleasure, Christopher Welch, Kate Booye, Jon Estep, Juvon Taylor, Andy Bianco and Christopher Jon Winston.
+CMC is headquartered in Suite 2 of 12031 Ventura Boulevard in Studio City, Los Angeles.
+Many bands and singers have licensed their music to movies through CMC, including Owen Chaim, Ronjii, Michael Kisur, The John D'Agostino Band, Curtis Marolt, Erin Reign, Attila, Ron Esposito, Thomas David Grant, Ellery, Shock of Pleasure, Christopher Welch, Kate Booye, Jon Estep, Juvon Taylor, Andy Bianco and Christopher Jon Winston.
 In January 2016, CMC launched Crucial Custom, a division that links composers to advertising agencies and licenses music to advertisement.

+Awards and recognition

+In 2019 Long was inducted into the Production Music Association’s Hall of Fame, and posthumously received the first Lifetime Achievement Award, presented by the music connection organization, TAXI, in 2022.

+Building on Long’s passion and dedication to foster the next generation of creators and business leaders, in January, 2025 the Grammy Museum Foundation dedicates a permanent gallery to Long to honor his legacy of mentorship in the music industry.
+The GMF Sonic Playground and Career Wall provides a guided, interactive opportunity for young and old, alike, to learn about careers in music.
+It offers experiential learning by music industry mentors for anyone seeking career options in music, including advertising, broadcasting, digital, media, and film.